-- 73. For the purposes of Article 21(10) of Regulation (EU) 2017/2402, provisions of the transaction documentation that 'facilitate the timely resolution of conflicts between different classes of investors', should include provisions with respect to all of the following: - (a) the method for calling meetings or arranging conference calls; - (b) the maximum timeframe for setting up a meeting or conference call; - (c) the required quorum; - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; - (e) where applicable, a location for the meetings which should be in the Union. - 74.
-For the purposes of Article 21(10) of Regulation (EU) 2017/2402, where mandatory statutory provisions exist in the applicable jurisdiction that set out how conflicts between investors have to be resolved, the transaction documentation may refer to these provisions.
+73. For the purposes of Article 21(10) of Regulation (EU) 2017/2402, provisions of the transaction documentation that 'facilitate the timely resolution of conflicts between different classes of investors', should include provisions with respect to all of the following:

-21.10.
-The transaction documentation shall include clear provisions that facilitate the timely resolution of conflicts between different classes of investors, voting rights shall be clearly defined and allocated to bondholders and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.
+(a) the method for calling meetings or arranging conference calls;

-63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.
+(b) the maximum timeframe for setting up a meeting or conference call;

-THE TRANSACTION PARTIES - Management Company Duties of the Management Company
+(c) the required quorum;

-THE TRANSACTION PARTIES - Custodian
+(d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision;

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+(e) where applicable, a location for the meetings which should be in the Union.

-Resolution of conflicts between different classes of investors (Article 20 (10))
+74. For the purposes of Article 21(10) of Regulation (EU) 2017/2402, where mandatory statutory provisions exist in the applicable jurisdiction that set out how conflicts between investors have to be resolved, the transaction documentation may refer to these provisions.

-- 70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
-This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised. - 71.
-To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.
+Legi jislative text BACK TO TABLE OF CONTEN Artic icle 21 - Requirements relating to standardisation 10.
+The transaction documentation shall include clear provisions that facilitate the timely resolution bondholders and the responsibilities of the trustee and other entities with fiduciary duties to invest STS S criteria 63. a 63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified. veri ified?
+Yes S Comment Yes PCS See S Comment PCS See S Comment PCS See EBA S Comment PCS See EBA Reso 70.
+1 S Comment e section, "Common Representative Appointment Agreement" and the "TERMS AND CONDITIO A Final non-ABCP STS Guidelines - statements on background and rationale NS OF THE NOTES" PCS See EBA Reso 70.1 the c S Comment e section, "Common Representative Appointment Agreement" and the "TERMS AND CONDITIO A Final non-ABCP STS Guidelines - statements on background and rationale solution of conflicts between different classes of investors (Article 20 (10)) The objective of this criterion is to help ensure clarity for securitisation noteholders of their right NS OF THE NOTES" s and ability to control and enforce on the underlying credit claims or receivables.
+This should is s on the underlying assets are being exercised.
+PCS See EBA Reso 70.
+1 the c 71.
+1 S Comment e section, "Common Representative Appointment Agreement" and the "TERMS AND CONDITIO A Final non-ABCP STS Guidelines - statements on background and rationale solution of conflicts between different classes of investors (Article 20 (10)) The objective of this criterion is to help ensure clarity for securitisation noteholders of their right decision-making process more effective, for instance in circumstances where enforcement right To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the NS OF THE NOTES" s and ability to control and enforce on the underlying credit claims or receivables.
+This should is s on the underlying assets are being exercised.
+PCS See EBA Reso 70.
+1 the c 71.
+1 S Comment e section, "Common Representative Appointment Agreement" and the "TERMS AND CONDITIO A Final non-ABCP STS Guidelines - statements on background and rationale solution of conflicts between different classes of investors (Article 20 (10)) The objective of this criterion is to help ensure clarity for securitisation noteholders of their right decision-making process more effective, for instance in circumstances where enforcement right NS OF THE NOTES" s and ability to control and enforce on the underlying credit claims or receivables.
+This should is s on the underlying assets are being exercised.